SanChai20/Flexi-Proxy/public/docs/en/DOCUMENTATION.md

     - Model IDs: **grok-3**, **grok-4**, etc. See [xAI Documentation](https://docs.x.ai/docs/models) for details

 2. Select and click the **Management** icon in the left sidebar.
 If creating for the first time, you will be automatically redirected to the **Create Adapter** page.
 Based on the above information, you can fill in the **SOURCE** (**Note!
-We will not persistently store the API Key you provide, it is only used for service requests**).
+The API Key you provide only used for service requests**).
 Select the target supplier platform under **TARGET**.
 Here we use **Anthropic** as an example.
 After filling in the information, click confirm.

 ![](https://flexiproxy.com/screenshots/en/createadapter.PNG)